Who Is Resposible for Stolen Credit Card Charges?

 Keep in mind the rules for stolen debit card charges are different.
 If you report the missing debit card within two days, your maximum liability will be $50.
 However, after two days, you could be liable for up to $500.
 And if 60 days go by before you report the card missing, you could be on the hook for everything.

-Technology makes it easier than ever to detect fraudulent charges made with a stolen credit card.
+Technology makes it easier than ever to detect stolen credit card charges.
 Check your account frequently, over the phone or online to make sure no unauthorized charges have been made.
 Check your account even if you don't have a stolen credit card since thieves can make charges with just your credit card number.

 Reporting a Stolen Credit Card